philss/floki/README.md

 After that, run `mix deps.get`.

-You can check the [change log](https://github.com/philss/floki/blob/master/CHANGELOG.md) for changes.
+You can check the [changelog](CHANGELOG.md) for changes.

 ## Dependencies

-Floki needs the `leex` module in order to compile.
+Floki needs the `:leex` module in order to compile.
 Normally this module is installed with Erlang in a complete installation.

-If you get this [kind of error](https://github.com/philss/floki/issues/35), you need to install the `erlang-dev` and `erlang-parsetools` packages in order get the `leex` module.
+If you get this ["module :leex is not available"](https://github.com/philss/floki/issues/35) error message, you need to install the `erlang-dev` and `erlang-parsetools` packages in order get the `:leex` module.
 The packages names may be different depending on your OS.

 ### Alternative HTML parsers